PipedreamHQ/pipedream/docs/docs/apps/README.md

 ## Premium Apps

 The vast majority of integrated apps on Pipedream are free to use in your workflows across any plan.
-However, in order to use any of the below apps in an active workflow, you'll need to be on the Advanced plan or higher:
+However, in order to use any of the below apps in an active workflow, your workspace will need to have an Advanced plan or higher:

 - [ActiveCampaign](https://pipedream.com/apps/activecampaign)
 - [Asana](https://pipedream.com/apps/asana)